clivetong/Talks/ElegantObjects/README.md

             "$1"
             )
         )
+    )
 );
 </pre>

 ---

 ### Don't mock; use Fakes

-If Exchange comes with a number of predefined fakes, this
+If Exchange comes with a number of predefined fakes,

 <pre>
 Exchange exchange = Mockito.mock(Exchange.class);